What is a SATA Cable?

 How SATA Cables Work

 SATA uses serial communication, which sends data one bit at a time.
-This method of communication is faster and less prone to interference than the parallel communication used by older PATA cables.
+This communication method is faster and less prone to interference than the parallel communication used by older PATA cables.
 7-pin data cables enable ultra-efficient data transfer, while 15-pin power cables provide the necessary voltage and support features such as hot-swapping.

 Choosing the Right SATA Cable